Congratulations on taking the first steps to becoming an Australian Citizen.

 - By post to Locked Bag 7, Northbridge WA 6865

-The City will provide you with a ceremony date once notification is received from the Department of Immigration and Border Protection that your citizenship status has been approved.
+The City will provide you with a ceremony date once notification is received from the Department of Home Affairs that your citizenship status has been approved.
 These notifications are received from the Department on an unscheduled basis.How long will I have to wait before I get an invitation to my Ceremony?

 Once the Department has approved your citizenship status and the City receives a report with your details, an invitation will be sent to you inviting you to the next available Citizenship Ceremony.
 Invitations are sent out 6 weeks prior to a ceremony.Do I need to attend a ceremony to receive my certificate?